 For each bi-predictive CU, the weight w is determined among five weight values, w∈-2, 3, 4, 5, 10.
-In the current BCW, some weights are limited depending on the value of NoBackwardPredFlag, and binarizations for bcw_idx are also different.
+In the current BCW, some weights are restricted depending on the value of NoBackwardPredFlag, and binarizations for bcw_idx are also different.
 If NoBackwardPredFlag is equal to 1, which means there is no future picture in the display order among the reference pictures, all five weights are allowed.
 Otherwise, only three weights can be used.
 The weights and corresponding bin strings according to NoBackwardPredFlag are shown in Table 1.

 Table 1.
 The weights and binarization for bcw_idx